-- vi.
-Co-dependence with other infrastructure ; - vii.
-The effects of climate change on the long term viability of that infrastructure; - viii.
-Natural hazard risk. - c) Locating growth and development: - i.
-Within areas that have sufficient infrastructure capacity; or - ii.
-Where infrastructure services can be upgraded or extended efficiently and effectively; - d) Coordinating the design and development of infrastructure with land use change in growth and redevelopment planning.
+- (c) Locating Managing growth and development by: - (i) WLocating it within areas that have sufficient infrastructure capacity and provision; or - (ii) WLocating it where infrastructure services can be upgraded, developed or extended efficiently and effectively; - (iii) Ensuring it is not located in a place or form that constrains existing infrastructure of national or regional importance; - (iv)Notifying the owners and operators of infrastructure of consent applications that may adversely affect such infrastructure. - (d) Coordinating the design and development of infrastructure with land use change in growth and redevelopment planning.